hikettei/cl-waffe/Readme.md

 # What cl-waffe does?

-First, cl-waffe is both a **matrix operation library** and a **deep learning framework**.
+cl-waffe is both a **matrix operation library** and a **deep learning framework**.

+## cl-waffe as a matrix operation library

-Speaking of the former, cl-waffe aimed to wrap the existing Common Lisp matrix operation library with simple and useful APIs.
+Speaking of the former, cl-waffe aimed to wrap the existing Common Lisp matrix operation libraries with simple and useful APIs.
 And reduce their overheads.

 So, If you are considering contributing to cl-waffe in terms of boosting its performance, the first thing you should do is **to contribute libraries cl-waffe uses**, especially, [mgl-mat](https://github.com/melisgl/mgl-mat).

-As I refered at [this reddit post](https://www.reddit.com/r/Common_Lisp/comments/124da1l/does_anyone_have_any_interest_in_my_deeplearning/?utm_source=share&utm_medium=web2x&context=3), `a solid foundation must first be in place.` in order to accomplish deep learning on Common Lisp.
+As I refered at [this reddit post](https://www.reddit.com/r/Common_Lisp/comments/124da1l/does_anyone_have_any_interest_in_my_deeplearning/?utm_source=share&utm_medium=web2x&context=3), `a solid foundation must first be in place` to accomplish deep learning on Common Lisp.

 What cl-waffe cannot currently do on its own:

 1. FP16 Operation (It's important for LLMs)
 2. Full GPU acceleration

+mgl-mat which cl-waffe mainly depends on provides [Facet API](https://github.com/melisgl/mgl-mat#x-28MGL-MAT-3A-40MAT-FACET-API-20MGL-PAX-3ASECTION-29), and The `Facet API` enables the mgl-mat array to be accessed from CL array.
+That is, (according to my benchmark, there is some overhead but), existing other matrix operation libraries could be utilised.
+This is why cl-waffe depends on mgl-mat.

+### cl-waffe as a deep learning framework

 # News